nazrulworld/fhirpath/README.rst

 Usages
 ------

-This library is kind of abstract type, where all specifications from FHIRPath_ (STU1) are implemented rather than completed solution (ready to go).
+This library is kind of abstract type, where all specifications from FHIRPath_ Normative Release (v2.0.0) are implemented rather than completed solution (ready to go).
 The main reason behind this design pattern, to support multiple database systems as well as well as any framework, there is no dependency.

 ``fhirpath`` never taking care of creating indexes, mappings (elasticsearch) and storing data, if you want to use this library, you have to go